MohamedRagaab/ITI-Java-Spring-Developer-Track/README.md

 # Database Fundamentals
 Before Database Systems there was File Based Systems, and there are many Limitations of this system such as:
   * Separation & isolation of data
   * Duplication of data
   * Progoram data dependence
   * Incompatible file format
+* Desfinitions:
+  * Database: It is a collection of related data.
+  * Database Management System (DBMS): It is a software (package) system to facilitate the creation and mainteneance of a computerized database.
+  * Database System: It is the DBMS software together with the data itself.